rollyourown-xyz/ryo-website-content/rollyourown/projects/ryo-hugo-website/index.md

 #### Setting up a webhook for automatic website updates

-So that your website is updated automatically whenever you change the content in your Git repository/ies, set up a [Webhook](https://wikipedia.org/wiki/Webhook) for your repository to trigger the update whenever a commit is pushed to the repository.
+Set up a [Webhook](https://wikipedia.org/wiki/Webhook) for your repository to trigger an update of the website whenever a commit is pushed to the repository, so that your website is updated automatically whenever you change the content in your Git repository/ies.

+{{< highlight "warning">}}

-A webhook can only be set up for your own repository -- i.e. your website content repository or the theme or scaffold repositories if you have cloned these to your own repositories.
+A webhook can only be set up for your own repository -- i.e. your website content repository or a theme or scaffold repository if you have cloned these.

+{{< /highlight >}}

 {{< more "secondary" "Details: Setting up a webhook on Codeberg">}}